christianityorigins/website/books/_posts/2024-07-13-the-origins-of-judaism.md

 ---
 layout: default
 open_links_in_new_tab: true
-title: "Book I: On the Origins of Christianity"
+title: "Book I: On the Origins of Judaism"
-date: 2024-09-13
+date: 2024-07-13
 category: books
 ---